 The Beaches of Hawaii are world-renowned for beautiful beaches.
 The islands have every type of beach imaginable: white, black, green and red sand beaches; romantic bays and beach parks for the family; popular shorelines for people watching and off-the-beaten-path sands untouched by development.
 The typical Hawaiian beach has semi-coarse golden brown sand and large lava rock formations where colorful tropical fish congregate.
 The water transitions from a dark blue to a ‘greenish blue’ near the shore.
 The water is rarely crystal clear as kicked up sand, ocean debris and sediments.
 The beaches and sand are clean and well maintained, and free of sand fleas and other annoying critters.
 A light fragrant breeze blows over calm ocean waters in the morning.
 In the afternoon the trade winds pick up, turning the ocean choppy with small waves.
 There are 8 Hawaiian islands, with six of them having great beaches.
 They are Kauai, Oahu, Molokai, Lanai, Maui and Hawaii Island.

 The oldest and northernmost island in the Island chain is graced with dramatic, natural beauty.
 Outdoor adventures and romantic escapades flourish on Kauai.
 Explore the beaches of the Coconut Coast, see Waimea Canyon, “The Grand Canyon of the Pacific,” or take a boat ride to marvel at the towering cliffs of the Napali Coast.
+Start planning your Kauai vacation, visit our Kauai Travel Guide.
 Here is a list of the best Kauai beaches:

 Recreation begins here for the south shore.
 There is a great protected area for swimming and snorkeling – with surf breaks offshore (for experienced surfers).
 Poipu beach is split into two small bays.
 One section is protected and ideal for infants and small children.
 The other section is good for swimming and snorkeling, and sometimes surfing when the waves pick up.
 The two sections of the beach are separated by a sand bar, which is usually claimed by a monk seal.
 Poipu has received numerous Top 5″beach awards, both national and worldwide.
 On many winter days when the North shore is stormy and rough, Poipu is calm like a swimming pool.
 If you are looking for privacy, Poipu might not be the spot.
 During warm summer months and peak holiday seasons Poipu can become very crowded.
 Things to do at Poipu Beach: swimming, snorkeling, surfing, body boarding, paddling, beach walk, and great for families.